Rhodesia Regiment 1899-1981 by Peter Baxter, Hugh Bomford, Gerry van Tonder et al

 Price excluding postage NZ$60

-Ring Tones for your cellphone Please note that some internet viewers will not display the images and sound files below - we are working on the problem
+Ring Tones for your mobile phone Please note that some internet viewers will not display the images and sound files below - we are working on the problem

 When purchased we wil send you the MPEG file by email attachment.